 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 Students are expected to demonstrate or acquire basic computer literacy.
 Students entering the public or private sectors of early childhood may be subject to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training practicum site.
 Students will be expected to cover any and all costs incurred for these procedures.
 This may also be required as a condition of employment.

 |1st Semester||Credits||Standard Course Options|